Three arrested over machete murder of man in Co Cork

 Gardai have made their first arrests in the investigation into the murder of a man who was attacked by a machete wielding gang in front of his family in his Co Cork home last year.

 Detectives investigating the death father-of-two Micholaj Wilk (35), a Polish national, arrested three men at two separate locations in Ballincollig and a third location in Togher on Tuesday morning.
-The men, in their 30s, two from Poland and one from Latvia , were held under Section 4 of the Criminal Justice Act.
-They are being questioned at Gurranebraher and the Bridewell Garda stations.
+The men, in their 30s, two from Poland and one from Latvia are being questioned at Gurranebraher and the Bridewell Garda stations.

 All three were arrested on suspicion of facilitating and support an organised crime gang whom gardai suspect were behind Mr Wilk’s murder and they were detained under Section 50 of the Criminal Justice Act which allows gardai detain suspects for up to seven days.